 FAY for new participants

-Each year that you participate in the plan, your actual yield replaces an underwritten yield until your FAY is composed entirely of your own yields.
+For each year that you participate in the plan, your actual yield replaces an underwritten yield until your FAY is composed entirely of your own yields.

 At the time of underwriting you must provide Agricorp with your intended acres and planting date for all strawberries including crop not yet planted but expected to be harvested in the crop year.